 An Evennia Session represents one single established connection to the server.
 Depending on the Evennia session, it is possible for a person to connect multiple times, for example using different clients in multiple windows.
 Each such connection is represented by a session object.

 A session object has its own cmdset, usually the “unloggedin” cmdset.
-This is what is used to show the login screen and to handle commands to create a new account (or Player in evennia lingo) read initial help and to log into the game with an existing account.
+This is what is used to show the login screen and to handle commands to create a new account (or Account in evennia lingo) read initial help and to log into the game with an existing account.
+A session object can either be “logged in” or not.
+Logged in means that the user has authenticated.
+When this happens the session is associated with an Account object (which is what holds account-centric stuff).
+The account can then in turn puppet any number of objects/characters.

 .ndb.
 So don’t store any data on Sessions that you can’t afford to lose in a reload.
 You have been warned.